Straight, Gay and Everything in Between: On Sexual Fluidity

 To some extent, I get that.
 There are so few relateable representations of lesbians on television, especially when it comes to young women, that we just want to hold on to the few we've got.
 We don't want Amy to be making eyes at that guy because we really, really need Amy on our team.
 But by wanting Amy to be on Team Lesbian, we are not only closing the door on other, equally valid identities (bisexuality, pansexuality, queer, etc), but we are also denying the reality for many that sexual orientation is not an on/off switch or something that is static, but that attraction and figuring ourselves out is a long process that is not always linear.

 Sexual orientation is often portrayed as something very black-and-white.
-Culturally, we are pretty invested in the idea of the gay or lesbian person who had same-sex crushes as early as kindergarten, who is not only not into but actually grossed out by the idea of opposite-sex sex, and whose struggles center around when and how to come out, rather than what to come out as.
-Someone who is heterosexual is 100% heterosexual - and just one moment of same-sex attraction makes you 100% and irreversibly homosexual.
+Culturally, we are pretty invested in the idea of the gay or lesbian person who had same-gender crushes as early as kindergarten, who is not only not into but actually grossed out by the idea of mixed gender sex, and whose struggles center around when and how to come out, rather than what to come out as.
+Someone who is heterosexual is 100% heterosexual - and just one moment of same-gender attraction makes you 100% and irreversibly homosexual.

 Part of this, I am sure, is the fact that it is always easier to come to terms with something when you have solid answers.
 It's hard to be okay with who you are if you are not sure who you are, it is hard to find the community of like-minded people if you don't know what that would look like, and most of all it is hard to come out, to stand up for yourself and to deal with adversity if you don't even know what the heck you are standing up for.